mienblack/python-for-everybody/README.md

 # python-for-everybody
-Python for Everybody da freeCodeCamp
+Python for Everybody from freeCodeCamp